laxmikant-ainapure/upcxx/INSTALL.md

   default behavior is to search `$PATH` for a `make` or `gmake` which meets this minimum version requirement.
-* Options for control of (optional) CUDA support are documented above, in the section "Installation: CUDA GPU support".
+* Options for control of (optional) CUDA support are documented above, in the section "Configuration: CUDA GPU support".
 * Options not recognized by the UPC\+\+ `configure` script will be passed to the GASNet-EX `configure`.
 For instance, `--with-mpirun-cmd=...` might be required to setup MPI-based launch of ibv-conduit applications.
 Please read